What We Do

 5) Family Enrichment - Trusting relationships with residents and children affords us the opportunity to offer programs that enrich the lives of those we serve.
 The success of this service is measured by changed lives and empowered community members serving one another.

 IMPACT OF COVID-19 - SPECIFIC NEEDS:

 Special financial donation request: Food and kids meals remain huge needs even into the holidays.
-Dollar and food donations are being applied to help deliver meals to children during the nine weeks of public school shutdown as well as supply meals and dry food items to no or low income families
+Dollar and food donations are being applied to help provide groceries and deliver meals to children during the next 9 weeks of public school summer vacation as well as supply meals and dry food items to no or low income families

 Specific Volunteer Needs: We are seeking kids meal packers, drivers and delivery helpers to distribute meals from our caterer to the families we serve.
 60 to 90 minutes.
 Volunteer safety and social distancing is our #1 goal